Moths of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands.

-Comments: This species is a habitat specialist but those habitats are still fairly widely distributed, particularly in the Fall-line Sandhills and Outer Coastal Plain.
-Consequently, we do not regard it as a high conservation concern in North Carolina.
+Comments: Although somewhat specialized, this species occupies habitats that are still fairly widely distributed, particularly in the Fall-line Sandhills and Outer Coastal Plain.
+Consequently, it is not a high conservation concern in North Carolina.

 Photo Gallery for Acronicta brumosa - Charred Dagger